siuxsa/Command_Manager/README.md

 Yo, here’s the easy setup:

-- Grab the code by cloning the repo: `git clone https://github.com/your-username/command-manager.git`
+- Grab the code by cloning the repo: `git clone https://github.com/siuxsa/Command_Manager.git`
-- Jump into the folder: `cd command-manager`
+- Jump into the folder: `cd Command_Manager`
-- Open `All Command.html` in your browser—Chrome or Firefox works great.
+- Open `command manager pro.html` in your browser—Chrome or Firefox works great.
 Just double-click it or use `file:///path/to/command manager pro.html`.
 No fancy server needed!

 ### How to Use It